Martyn Joseph is as performer like no other.

 2014 saw him take the spirit of his music onto a more practical footing with the launch of his “Let Yourself Trust”, a not-for-profit organisation which aims to make a small difference out of great love and commitment by challenging injustice wherever it’s found, educating via advocacy, campaigning for human rights, and raising issues that have been forgotten or ignored via fundraising initiatives, thus bringing about greater awareness for beautiful people in powerless situations.

-Autumn 2015 marked the release of Martyn’s brand new studio album, “Sanctuary” and he’ll be showcasing these new songs, along with other familiar and much loved material.
+Autumn 2015 will mark the release of Martyn’s brand new studio album, and he’ll be showcasing these new songs, along with other familiar and much loved material.

 Martyn Joseph.
 A unique talent driven by passion and love for his trade, continues to write, sing and play from the heart.